 For example, a parent may have transferred cash in a bank account to one child or added a child’s name to a bank account as a joint owner.
 Likewise, a parent may have changed a beneficiary designation on an insurance policy or retirement account.

 These types of transfers appear on the surface to be improper when the transfer occurs right before death, especially when such transfers change a long-standing estate plan and favor one child over another.
-If the decedent was suffering from Alzheimer’s, dementia or a condition which impairs judgment – litigation is an even stronger possibility.
+If the decedent was suffering from Alzheimer’s, dementia or a condition which impairs judgment – these deathbed transfers are even more suspect.
+In such cases, litigation is an even stronger possibility.

 Any Executor or Administrator of a decedent’s estate who is made aware of such transfers or changes must investigate whether it is worthwhile to seek recovery of these assets on behalf of the estate.
 The rationale for the investigation is that the pre-death transfer resulted in assets passing outside of the estate and therefore the estate beneficiaries are deprived of the assets.